Frosty92/Omdb-Movie-App/README.md

 # Getting Started with The Movie App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-To use the app, please run 'npm install' in the directory where the project is downloaded
+## Instructions:

+  1. In the terminal window run the following command: git clone `git clone https://github.com/Frosty92/Omdb-Movie-App`
+  2. In the project directory run the following command: `npm install`
+  3. Enjoy searching for films!

 ## Todos:

 - Add tests